cstepper/dotfiles/README.md

 C:/Users/user
 ```

-You can manually snyc the `.gitconfig` files in both directories.
-One better
+You can manually sync the `.gitconfig` files in both directories.
-option would be to symlink the `.gitconfig` to both directories.
+One better option would be to symlink the `.gitconfig` to both directories.

 Therefore, run `CMD` as *Administrator* and set the symbolic link: